chloeandisabel/happi/README.md

 ## Running

-The environment variable `HEROKU_API_KEY` must be defined.
-Optionally, you can define `HEROKU_APP` and it will be used as the default app for all requests.
+If defined, the environment variable `HEROKU_API_KEY` will be the default API key.
+Likewise, `HAPPI_HEROKU_APP` is the optionaly default application name.

 ## Usage

 ## To Do

-- Key,...
+- More endpoints
-- Macros for standard REST behaviors, useable by Happi.Heroku.* modules
+- Macros for standard REST behaviors, useable by Happi.Heroku.* modules to reduce the amount of code needed in each
-- Setup module
 - Handle 206 Partial Content responses
 - Handle ranges (name, order, max, etc.) in get requests
 - Parse datetime strings